What is a home equity line of credit?

 To purchase a home using a HELOC and mortgage combination, you'll need to put at least a 20% down payment on the purchase.
 The remaining 80% should be broken down as follows:

 - The line of equity portion can account for up to 65% of the purchase price

 - And the fixed-term mortgage portion should account for at least 15% of the purchase price

 To get a home equity line of credit and mortgage combination, you'll still have to pass the lender's regular mortgage qualification rules along with a more stringent credit check to ensure that you can carry the additional debt obligation.

 What is a readvanceable mortgage?

 A readvanceable mortgage is a type of mortgage with a built-in home equity line of credit portion.
-At the beginning of your mortgage, depending on your down payment, your line of credit limit will be low.
-As you pay down your mortgage's principal balance, your line of credit limit will increase in tandem.
+At the beginning of your mortgage, depending on your down payment, your credit limit will be low.
+As you pay down your mortgage's principal balance, the credit limit will increase in tandem.

 What are the costs of getting a HELOC?

 When you get a home equity line of credit, there are a few upfront costs that you should be aware of, such as:

 - Home appraisal fees